akeneo/pim-docs/design_pim/overview.rst

 Summary
 +++++++

-We just created our first module and made it available for other part of the application.
+We just created our first module and made it available for other parts of the application.
 You can now use it by requirering ``my_locale_logger``.
-We cannot use it right know as but we will see that in a minute.
+We cannot use it know but we will see that in a minute.

 Create our first Backbone view
 ==============================